For our programs information visit go to BLENDED/ONLINE COURSES & PROGRAMS page

 PDFs sent by email directly from the issuing institution.
 It is the responsibility of the applicant to request that their institution(s) email PDF transcripts to email@example.com

-Attachments directly from the applicant, from their Dal email account where possible.
+Attachments directly from the applicant.
 This is an exception only available when an issuing institution is unable to provide the documents.
 If you choose Option 3, you are required to provide proof that the institution is unable to issue electronic transcripts.
 Proof of this inability can be provided in the following ways: